enckse/interrogate/README.md

 * the server hosts an admin endpoint `/admin` which will display current manifest information and allow for survey restarts
 * additionally the results of the ongoing survey may be rendered as html at `/results`

+Accessing these urls will require a token (e.g. `/results?token=123456`) that will be displayed at survey startup

 ## development

 clone and to build